braviadev/one-blog/README.md

 ---

 <p align="center">
-Made with Passion and Love from Nigeria
+Made with ❤️ and passion in Nigeria
 </p>